Solomon Islands PM blames foreign powers for unrest as protests spread

 "These very countries that are now influencing Malaita are the countries that don't want ties with the People's Republic of China, and they are discouraging Solomon Islands to enter into diplomatic relations and to comply with international law and the United Nations resolution."

-Sogavare declined to name the countries, as images posted on social media showed protests continuing to grip the Solomon Islands.
+Sogavare declined to name the countries, as protests continuied to grip the Solomon Islands.

+Solomon Island resident Transform Aqorau said more than a hundred people were on Friday looting shops and there was no resistance from police.

+"The scenes here are really chaotic.
+It is like a war zone,” Aqorau told Reuters by telephone.

 Sogavare's comments came as Australian police officers arrived in the Solomon Islands.